mco-gh/mco.dev/content/post/whatisml.md

 and how an adult acquires language.
 A baby acquires language by listening to millions of examples, over and over, for many years, most of which come from their very own personal language trainer (which is why your native language is called your "mother tongue").
-At some point, babies learn to make their own sounds, begin to formulate their own sentences, and they receive perpetual feedback from their environment about the correctness of such attempts.
+At some point, babies learn to make their own sounds, begin to formulate their own sentences, and they receive feedback from their environment about the correctness of such attempts.
 Without even thinking about it, they build an efficient neural network in their brain that automatically recognizes correct linguistic constructs, like the proper order of adjectives.